Rosie O’Donnell Advises Melania To Divorce Donald Trump And Flee With Her Son

 — ROSIE (@Rosie) December 1, 2016

 O’Donnell explained that she tweeted the video to draw attention to and raise awareness about the condition of autism.
 She said the tweet was not meant as an attack against Trump and his wife.
-Rather, her concern about the condition stemmed from her experience after she learned the previous September that her 3-year-old daughter, Dakota, 3, has autism.
+Rather, her concern about the condition stemmed from her experience after she learned the previous September that her three-year-old daughter, Dakota, has autism.

 “My 3.5 yr old daughter Dakota was diagnosed in September with HFA – high functioning autism,” O’Donnell explained.
-“When I saw the anti bullying video that mentioned Barron, it spoke to the symptoms many ASD kids have.
+“When I saw the anti-bullying video that mentioned Barron, it spoke to the symptoms many ASD kids have.
 It was educational and informational.”

 “This autism subject had nothing to do with Donald though I admit he does trigger me in all ways,” she continued.
 “I have no ill will for his children or any children and if you knew anything about me you would know that.”